-Prior study of Further Mathematics GCSE would be beneficial, though not essential, and the achievement of grade A or above in that course would also be preferred, though students with grade B may be accepted.
+Prior study of Further Mathematics GCSE would be beneficial, though not essential, and the achievement of grade 7 or above in that course would also be preferred.
 An outcome on this course will be taken into consideration when advising students about entry.